Dhokla is a traditional gujrati snack, spongy and fluffy in texture. Dhokla makes a great appetizer

 - Set the cake rack in the pan.
 Add one cup of water, just enough to touch the cake rack, and bring to a boil.
 This will be used to steam the dhokla.

 - When the water boils, turn down the heat to medium.

 - Add fruit salt (Eno) to the batter just before baking.
 The batter will foam up.

 - Quickly pour batter into a greased cake pan.
 Place the cake pan into the saucepan over the cake rack.
 Cover the pan.
 Steam for about 10 minutes on medium heat.

 - Check Dhokla with a knife.
 If the knife comes out clean, dhokla is ready.
 Turn off the heat and remove the cake pan from the saucepan.

 - Let it cool to room temperature, then cut into triangle or square shapes.

 - Heat oil in a small pan over medium heat.
 Test the heat by adding few mustard seeds to the oil; if the seeds crack right away, the oil is ready.

 - Add mustard seeds after seeds cracke add green chili stir for few seconds.

-- Pour seasoning over the Dhokla.
-Serve with green chutney.
+- Drizzle the seasoning over the dhokla.
+Serve with Hari cilantro chutney.